 When you have found the solenoid, check the screws and terminal attacher with the solenoid.
 If the screws are loose, tight it by using a wrench or a plier.
 Check the terminal also.

-After that, rotate the keys of the lawn mower.
+After that, rotate the lawn mower keys.
 If it just sounds click but the mower is not turned on, the solenoid will need to be replaced.

 Faulty Lgnition Switch